bakshienator77/Stealthy-Terrain-Aware-Reconnaissance-and-Search/REBUTTAL_RESPONSE.md

 # Meta comment
 Thank you for taking the time to review our paper.
 We shall briefly make our case for the relevance of this paper to CoRL and responding to specific questions by directly responding to the reviewer queries below.

-> Submissions will be evaluated based on the significance and novelty of the results, either theoretical or empirical.
-Results will be judged on the degree to which they have been objectively established and/or their potential for scientific and technological impact, as well as their relevance to robotic learning.
-Submissions should focus on a core robotics problem and demonstrate the relevance of proposed models, algorithms, datasets, and benchmarks to robotics.
-Authors are encouraged to report real-robot experiments or provide convincing evidence that simulation experiments are transferable to real robots.
+[make more evident that the results are simulation results but this algorithm is deployed on a real physical system]

-- We strongly encourage the reviewers to review our 3.5 min supplementary video that defines the problem, showcases our physical system, motivates the use of our realistic unity based simulation and depicts a full run of STAR in the simulator while explaining crucial steps in the algorithm.
+- We encourage the reviewers to review our 3.5 min supplementary video that defines the problem, showcases our physical system, motivates the use of our realistic unity based simulation and depicts a full run of STAR in the simulator while explaining crucial steps in the algorithm.
 - Our supplementary material also contains several engineering details such as average computation time, hardware used on the physical platforms, details on visibility map computation, etc. which the reviewers were curious about.
 - The novelty in this paper, lies in the algorithmic achievements, while the engineering on the physical platform was a feat in itself, we wanted this paper to fill the gap between theoretical research on adversarial search and realistic robotic search scenarios.
 - Our algorithm is novel, runs on physical hardware, is inherently roboust to communication and hardware failures, and has been extensively ablated against varying team sizes, varying fidelity of communication, map type, and adversarial/non-adversarial targets.
 In all cases the STAR algorithm emerged superior on both sample complexity (efficiency of search decisions) and the stealth penalty (low-risk search)over existing baselines and state-of-the-art search methods [1-2].
 - The problem of (adversarial) search has long been studied in theoretical settings and even today most applications of robotics to search missions are through teleoperation.
 Multi-agent multi-target active search is NP-complete in the general case and therefore no optimal solutions exist [3-4].
 We have provided our anonymized code base (linked in supplimentary material) and will make this publicly available upon acceptance of the paper so that we may encourage greater adoption of and research in fully autonomous robotic search.
 The code base is written in ROS and a more extensive version of it is exactly what we deploy on our physical systems.
-- On all points in the CoRL call for papers we believe we meet the threshold for relevance to the CoRL research community and we urge the reviewers to re-review this paper during the rebuttal period with fresh eyes.

 [1] Y. Ma, R. Garnett, and J. Schneider.
 Active search for sparse signals with region sensing.
 Proceedings of the AAAI Conference on Artificial Intelligence, 31(1), Feb.
 2017